tomohung/tomohung.github.io.octopress/source/_posts/2015-02-02-reflection-to-tealeaf-course-2-lesson-1.markdown

 Before join Tealeaf, I've tried few times to follow some rails guide books.
 I just can type some magic codes to build simplest web app but didn't know why at all, because I even didn't know what ruby is.

-This time in pre-course, I knew what is ruby, then following [official tour guide] (http://guides.rubyonrails.org/getting_started.html), it's much clear than other books I've seen.
-But I still got stuck on creating many-to-many relationship, because I made a totally mistake here. *I modified migration file after running `rake db:migrate`*.
+This time, passing through course 1, I knew what the ruby is, then following [official tour guide](http://guides.rubyonrails.org/getting_started.html), it's much clear than other books I've seen.
+But I still got stuck on creating many-to-many relationship, because I made a stupid mistake here: *I modified migration file after running `rake db:migrate`*.

-Chirs said that:
+Then I dived into solution videos, and Chirs said that:

 > Don't use `rails generate` except `migration`